Phala-Network/phala-wiki-next/content/en-us/mine/prb2/deployment-guide.md

 Run `docker-compose up` to start the data provider, open the monitor with `http://localhost:3000` in the browser, you will see the status of the data provider even the `PTP_BOOT_NODES` has not been set properly.

+One data provider can be shared by multiple lifecycle managers.

 ### Lifecycle Manager and Trader